NCJUCSE/ITDI/README.md

 This dataset can be used for research/academic purpose only.
 While using this dataset, citing the following paper is expected:

-Neelotpal Chakraborty, Ayatullah Faruk Mollah, Subhadip Basu and Ram Sarkar, "An Hour-glass CNN for Language Identification of Indic Texts in Digital Images", Accepted in 6th IAPR International Conference on COMPUTER VISION & IMAGE PROCESSING.
+Neelotpal Chakraborty, Ayatullah Faruk Mollah, Subhadip Basu and Ram Sarkar, "An Hour-glass CNN for Language Identification of Indic Texts in Digital Images", Accepted in 6th IAPR International Conference on COMPUTER VISION & IMAGE PROCESSING (CVIP-2021).

-Other related papers recommended for citation are as follows:

-1. Jajoo, M., Chakraborty, N., Mollah, A. F., Basu, S., & Sarkar, R. (2019).
-Script identification from camera-captured multi-script scene text components.
-In Recent developments in machine learning and data analytics (pp. 159-166).
-Springer, Singapore.
-2. Saha, S., Chakraborty, N., Kundu, S., Paul, S., Mollah, A. F., Basu, S., & Sarkar, R. (2020).
-Multi-lingual scene text detection and language identification.
-Pattern Recognition Letters, 138, 16-22.
-3. Chakraborty, N., Kundu, S., Paul, S., Mollah, A. F., Basu, S., & Sarkar, R. (2021).
-Language identification from multi-lingual scene text images: a CNN based classifier ensemble approach.
-Journal of Ambient Intelligence and Humanized Computing, 12(7), 7997-8008.
-4. Chakraborty, N., Chatterjee, A., Singh, P. K., Mollah, A. F., & Sarkar, R. (2021).
-Application of daisy descriptor for language identification in the wild.
-Multimedia Tools and Applications, 80(1), 323-344.